Why We Collect Information

 Legal and Other Situations

 Sometimes the law or other circumstances requires us to disclose information about you to non-affiliated third parties.
-Some examples are: when you ask that we do so; when a guaranty agency, such as Rhode Island Higher Education Assistance Authority, a school or the U.S. Department of Education needs the information in connection with your account; in response to subpoenas or court orders; with credit bureaus; or when we suspect fraud or criminal activity.
+Some examples are: when you ask that we do so; when a guaranty agency, a school or the U.S. Department of Education needs the information in connection with your account; in response to subpoenas or court orders; with credit bureaus; or when we suspect fraud or criminal activity.
 The OPT OUT procedure does not apply to such disclosures.

 Our Security Procedures